 This course presents basic principles of human growth and development and includes normal physical, psychosocial, and cognitive development from birth through old age.
 Emphasis is given to the specific nutritional needs at each stage of life.
 Included is a discussion of the family, and topics of child and elder abuse are addressed.
-The course concludes by exploring the role of the nurse in the process of death and dying.
-This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
 This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
 A minimum of 7.5 hours of out-of-class work will be assigned.